danny0838/PyWebScrapBook/DEVELOPMENT.md

 1. Clone or download the source code from this repository.

-2. Enter the project root and run: `pip install -r requirements-dev.txt`
+2. Enter the project root and run: `pip install --group dev`

 ## Code linting